doodlehead/Tierlist/README.md

 ## Future changes

+- Use Tailwind CSS?
+  - Shadcn?
 - Customizable tiers, add/remove and rename
 - Customizable appearance of the list
 - Fast tier assignment using right-click
+- Custom image generation with GenAI?
+  - Separate versions for API fetched and GenAI versions?
+  - Hard-coded client-side, pre-generated examples
+  - Custom, on-demand generation of items based on GenAI?
+  - Generated images are more costly in terms of time and money...
 - Custom images upload
-- "Fork" a tierlist
+- "Fork" a tierlist?
+  - What did I mean by this? (lol)
 - Use a state management library like Redux or MobX (if needed)
+  - Jotai?
 - Progressive Web App?
 - Automated testing?
 (Cypress?
-Jest?)
+Jest?
+Vitest)
 - Use CI + CD?